JakeKing/skimmer.js/README.md

 Waiting on a visitor...
 192.168.0.109 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.95 Safari/537.36 {"network":"Github"}
 ```

+To test the functionality, you can navigate to http://localhost:7002 and check the nodejs app log.